Fire started deliberately in York suburb

 A FIRE has been started deliberately in a York suburb.

-North Yorkshire Fire and Rescue Service say their firefighters were called out at 8.14pm last night (September 14) to Burton Stone Lane, in Clifton in York.
+North Yorkshire Fire and Rescue Service say their firefighters were called out at 7.14pm last night (September 21) to rubbish on fire in a play park in Byland Avenue in Heworth in York.

 Comments: Our rules